msyvr/otelex/README.md

 A [pre-built Collector distribution can be downloaded](https://github.com/open-telemetry/opentelemetry-collector-releases/releases) directly from OpenTelemetry's Collector repo on Github.

-The Collector instance's pipelines and services will ultimately be defined in a manifest file (`yaml`).
-The options for which pipelines and services may be named in that configuration file depend on the specific Collector distribution being run.
+The choice of distribution establishes which components, services, and extensions are available for pipelines.

+Separately, the actual pipeline configuration(s) are defined using a `yaml` manifest.

-Three basic flavors of [pre-built distributions are maintained by Open Telemetry](https://github.com/open-telemetry/opentelemetry-collector-releases/releases):
+Three basic flavors of [pre-built distributions are maintained by OpenTelemetry](https://github.com/open-telemetry/opentelemetry-collector-releases/releases):
 1. core
 2. contrib
 3. kubernetes

-The `core` distribution includes a limited set of components.
-The `contrib` distribution includes all components approved for inclusion in the [contrib collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).
+The `core` distribution includes a limited, general set of components.
+The `contrib` distribution includes all components in the [contrib collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).
 And the `kubernetes` distribution is optimized for deploy in the context of a kubernetes cluster.

+Using a pre-built distribution is convenient for local tests.
+For production systems, customizing the distribution to include only those components required is good practice.

 #### Custom builds

 A custom Collector distribution might be useful to limit the build to a specific set of components (from `core` or `contrib` collections) or to incorporate custom components.

-Open Telemetry maintains a tool for generating custom builds: the [Collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).
+OpenTelemetry maintains a tool for generating custom builds: the [Collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder).

-The builder tool is included in [Open Telemetry Collector releases with `cmd/builder` tags](https://github.com/open-telemetry/opentelemetry-collector-releases/tags).
+The builder tool is included in [OpenTelemetry Collector releases with `cmd/builder` tags](https://github.com/open-telemetry/opentelemetry-collector-releases/tags).
 For custom builds, you may choose to [download just the builder component](https://opentelemetry.io/docs/collector/custom-collector/#step-1---install-the-builder) separately from the Collector itself.
 Here's how you can do that for the version you'd need for macOS (ARM64) and OTel v0.125.0 (current as of 2025.05.07):
 ```bash
 curl --proto '=https' --tlsv1.2 -fL -o ocb \
 https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/cmd%2Fbuilder%2Fv0.125.0/ocb_0.125.0_darwin_arm64